 You can choose from a wide array of stirrup irons that can benefit you in various ways.
-Irons have evolved over time from the traditional Fillis iron to those designed for easy release, to ease joint pain or to provide distinct competitive advantages.
+Irons have evolved over time, resulting in a range of types of stirrups, from the traditional Fillis iron to those designed for easy release, to ease joint pain or to provide distinct competitive advantages.

 | Traditional Look|

-The most traditional iron is the Fillis, manufactured in varying grades of stainless steel and available in a range of prices.
+The most traditional types of stirrups are the Fillis, which are manufactured in varying grades of stainless steel and available in a range of prices.
 For many riders, simple Fillis irons are a good choice.
-Their classic appearance makes them popular, acceptable and affordable for casual riding and the show ring.
+Their classic appearance makes them popular, acceptable and affordable for both casual riding and the show ring.

 Some manufacturers have enhanced the traditional Fillis iron design for hidden benefits to the rider.
 Offset stirrup irons are one example.
 Herm Sprenger, in addition to their Fillis Stirrups, designed their Offset Eye Stirrups to help the stirrup leather lie flat against the leg and saddle, giving the rider assistance in keeping the stirrup straight against the ball of the foot.
-Because this design eliminates twisting of the stirrup leather, lost stirrups can be easier to recover.
+Because the design of these types of stirrups eliminates twisting of the stirrup leather, lost stirrups can be easier to recover.
 Stubben's Double Offset Stirrups locate the hole for the stirrup leather is an offset position.
 This placement gives the rider assistance in putting the heel down and the leg against the horse.

 Another innovative Fillis design comes from Korsteel through the Flex II Stirrups.
 These irons provide a one-way swivel action in the footpiece, which swivels to a perfect 70 degree angle to assist the rider in keeping the heel down.